Call Us

 You may be anxious about your lack of movement brought on by self-isolation.
 Remember, don’t let this affect what you eat – you don’t need to restrict your food to compensate.

 You may want to go for a short walk, spend time in the garden, or sit by an open window to get some fresh air.
 There are also many yoga or meditation apps and videos online.
-If you have been finding that social media accounts are triggering certain thoughts and feelings around exercise, now may be the time to mute or unfollow them.
+If you've been finding that social media accounts are triggering certain thoughts and feelings around exercise, now may be the time to mute or unfollow them.

-Keep to regular wake-up and bed-times
+Keep to regular wake-up and bedtimes

 ENDS